stephani-sj/stephani-sj/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Gapur.Gapur)

-Welcome!, I am Stephani Soares, a Developer and Creative Designer.
+I am a Developer and Creative Designer.
 I specialize Front-end Development, Database and more.
 I am Based in São Paulo, Brazil, where I study Database.